Can a Text Message Sender be Liable for a Truck Accident?

 Especially if a manager or employer knows that their driver is currently on-duty, and they continue to text back and forth with the driver, they are creating a potentially deadly danger for the other drivers on the road.

 In New Jersey, we know that this type of case should be accepted by the courts.
 In the rest of the country, we are willing to try this type of legal strategy if it applies to your case.
 If you have any questions, you should seek a truck accident lawyer immediately.

 Speak With a Truck Accident Lawyer Today

-If you have been involved in a truck accident, or lost a loved one to a truck accident, involving a driver who was texting and driving, contact our legal team. the Reiff Law Firm’s The Truck Accident Team fights across the country against truck drivers, their trucking company, and any other responsible party to get our clients compensation for their injuries.
+If you have been involved in a truck accident, or lost a loved one to a truck accident, involving a driver who was texting and driving, contact our legal team.
+Our truck accident lawyers are here to help you.
+The Reiff Law Firm’s The Truck Accident Team fights across the country against truck drivers, their trucking company, and any other responsible party to get our clients compensation for their injuries.
 For a free consultation about your case with an I-70 truck accident lawyer, call us at (215) 246-9000.